HistoricEngland/arches-he-sysref-funcs/arches_he_sysref_funcs/functions/README.md

 ## Notes
 - The function is robust to missing or invalid values and will always ensure a valid PRN and Resource ID are present after save.
 - The function is designed to be idempotent: running it multiple times will not create duplicate reference numbers.
+- **Note:** When installing this function into a pre-populated Arches system, it will not retroactively generate primary reference numbers for existing resources.
+Only resources that are created or updated after the function is installed will receive new primary reference numbers automatically.
 - For more details, see the code in `generate_unique_references_function.py` and the test graphs in `test_model.json` and `second_test_model.json`.